discovery-unicamp/ale-exercise-book/src/ch02-02-using-assistant.md

 2. Invoke the **write** or **read** syscall passing as argument the file descriptor of the file and a buffer to write or read data; and, finally
 3. Invoke the operating system with the close syscall to close the file.

 There are three special file descriptors that are always available and don't have to be opened or closed: STDIN, STDOUT and STDERR.
-The Values of the file descriptors STDIN, STDOUT e STDERR are 0, 1 e 2, respectively.
+The Values of the file descriptors STDIN, STDOUT and STDERR are 0, 1 e 2, respectively.

 These file descriptors correspond to the standard input, standard output and error output of the program.
 When the program writes to standard output or error output, the operating system shows what was written on the terminal; where the program is being executed.
 In case the program reads from standard input, the operating system (i) waits until the user types something in the standard input and press ENTER, and (ii) returns to the program what was typed in the terminal.